sparkbox/standard/design/design-file_organization.md

 - **Assets for design** contains any assets relevant to the design files (inspiration, images, fonts, etc.).
 - **Assets for web** contains any exported assets that developers might need when building the site (icons, compressed images, logos, etc.).
 - **Assets from client** includes any assets that were delivered by the client (original logo, brand guidelines, etc.).
-- **Brand Design (optional)** if Sparkbox did any brand design work, that effort would live in this folder.
+- **Documentation** includes any documentation relevant to the project (link to Google Drive with kickoff notes, budget, process images, meeting notes, retros, etc.).
-- **Documentation** any documentation relevant to the project (link to Google Drive with kickoff notes, budget, process images, meeting notes, retros, etc.).
+- **Brand Design (optional)** contains any brand design work that Sparkbox has done.
-- **Wireframe / UX (optional)** if Sparkbox did wireframes for this project, the folder would include a link to those or the actual files.
+- **Wireframe / UX (optional)** includes a link to wireframes Sparkbox has created for this project or the actual files.

 ## Root / -Projects / Project Name / -UI Explorations